Essential Guide to Understanding Estate Tax in Illinois for 2023

 Step-by-Step Calculation Process

-1. Determine Gross Estate Value: Evaluate all assets, including real estate, investments, and personal property, to determine the gross estate value.
+1. Determine Gross Estate Value: Include all real estate, personal property, and investments.

-2. Apply Deductions: Subtract allowable deductions such as debts, funeral expenses, and charitable contributions from the gross estate.
+2. Apply Deductions: Subtract debts, funeral expenses, and charitable contributions.

-3. Calculate Taxable Estate: Derive the taxable estate by subtracting the $4 million state exemption from the adjusted estate value.
-If the result is negative, the estate owes no tax.
+3. Calculate Taxable Estate: Subtract the $4 million exemption from the adjusted estate value.

 Estate Planning to Minimize Tax Liability